neoforged/Documentation/versioned_docs/version-1.20.4/datagen/recipes.md

 ### SmithingTransformRecipeBuilder

 `SmithingTransformRecipeBuilder` is used to generate smithing recipes which transform an item.
-Additionally, custom recipes using a serializer like `SmithingTransformRecipe$Serializer` can also be data generated using this builder.
+Additionally, custom recipes using a serializer like SmithingTransformRecipe.Serializer can also be data generated using this builder.
 The builder can be initialized via `#smithing` or through the constructor respectively.
 The recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildRecipes(writer)